What Is A Car Accident Cross-Examination?

 Cross-examinations begin by asking each witness how they are related to the case.
 They could be an eyewitness to the scene of the accident, painting the picture of how your injuries occurred.
-Or they could be an expert witness here to testify on your behalf regarding your medical health and how your injuries affect you now and into the future.
+Or they could be a witness here to testify on your behalf regarding your medical health and how your injuries affect you now and into the future.
 With each of these witnesses, the attorneys are using their testimony to present your case and prove their side is right.
 In car accident cases, attorneys must prove that the fault of the accident and subsequent injury was likely caused by the other driver.
 By asking each witness questions, we're able to go step-by-step through the accident case, your injuries and how your future will look.

 Getting information out of witnesses during a cross-examination can be a difficult task.
 Most people do not want to admit fault or that they had any part in causing or contributing to your injuries.
 But as experienced auto accident attorneys in NYC, we're looking to prove your case and do so by asking tough questions that fully cover the extent of your accident.
 This allows us to probe for the truth in how you were harmed so that you can win your personal injury lawsuit and get the compensation you deserve.

 New York Vehicle And Traffic Law And The Traffic Rules Of The City Of New York